choria-io/go-choria/README.md

 ## Metrics

-When enabled a vast cache of metrics is exposed under `/choria/metrics` and `/choria/prometheus`, use `plugin.choria.stats_port` and `plugin.choria.stats_address` to enable
+When enabled a vast cache of Prometheus compatible metrics are exposed under `/choria/prometheus`, use `plugin.choria.stats_port` and `plugin.choria.stats_address` to enable

 ## NATS based Middleware Broker